 Matt Groening Net Worth

-Matt Groening Net Worth and Salary: matt Groening is an American animator, author, television producer, and cartoonist who has a net worth of $600 million.
-He is perhaps best known as the creator of the popular show "The Simpsons", which is the longest-running primetime-television series in history.
+Matt Groening is an American animator, author, television producer, and cartoonist who has a net worth of $600 million.
+He is best known as the creator of the popular show "The Simpsons", which is the longest-running primetime-television series in history.
+The Simpsons debuted officially as its own half-hour primetime show in December 1989.
+It is still currently running.
+The Simpsons has spawned an empire along the lines of similar IP like Lego and Star Wars with endless licensing deals and theme park attractions.

 "Life in Hell" was an almost immediate hit, and eventually Groening and his then-girlfriend Deborah Caplan started publishing books of "Life in Hell" strips with different themes, such as "Love is Hell" and "Work is Hell".
 Caplan and Groening started the company Life in Hell Co. to handle the merchandising for "Life in Hell".
 At its peak, "Life in Hell" ran in 250 weekly newspapers.
 It's final strip was published on June 16, 2012.